liqotech/liqo/docs/installation/install.md

 The following lists the main **customization parameters** exposed by the *liqoctl install* commands, along with a brief description.
 Additionally, **arbitrary parameters** available in the Helm *values* file (the full list is provided in the dedicated [repository page](https://github.com/liqotech/liqo/tree/master/deployments/liqo)) can be modified through the `--set` flag, which supports the standard Helm syntax.

+### Global

+The main global flags, besides those concerning the installation of [development versions](InstallationDevelopmentVersions), include:

+* `--enable-ha`: whether to enable the support for **high-availability of the Liqo components**, starting two replicas (in an active/standby configuration) of the **gateway** to ensure no cross-cluster connectivity downtime in case one of the replicas is restarted, as well as of the **controller manager**, which embeds the Liqo control plane logic.

 ### Control plane

 The main control plane flags include: